bigstack-oss/interview-assignment/ASSIGNMENT.md

 - ReactJS (javascript + JSX) + JSDOC.
 No typescript.

-### Evaluation Criteria
+## Evaluation Criteria

-- does the table UI update automatically if the table data changes?
+- does the table UI update automatically if the table data changes ?
 - did you follow the design / make good UI/UX design decisions when needed?
 - code organization & readability
 - code completeness and correctness